-Hazard Barriers Hazardous Events Controls Congestion in the boating area 0 Collision in boating area If rescue is required, this will be coordinated by Regatta Control (located in the boathouse) in the area between the road and rail bridges
+Hazard Barriers Hazardous Events Controls Congestion in the boating area Two upstream stages in the boating area to be used for embarkation only.
+Two downstream stages are to be used only for disembarkation.
+Collision in boating area If rescue is required, this will be co- ordinated by Regatta Control (located in the boathouse) in the area between the road and rail bridges